List of The Sopranos characters: Furio Giunta

 Furio eventually becomes infatuated with Tony's wife, Carmela, who shares the same feelings.
 The two never truly become romantically entwined, which creates significant sexual tension between them.
-Carmela repeatably finds excuses to visit Furio including assisting him in buying and decorating a house and planning a house-warming party.
+Carmela repeatedly finds excuses to visit Furio including assisting him in buying and decorating a house and planning a house-warming party.
 At the house-warming they share a sexually charged dance.
 Furio later claims he forgot his sunglasses at the Soprano house, just as a ploy to talk with Carmela.

 When Furio's father dies, he returns to Italy for the funeral.
 He seeks the advice of his uncle, another Mafia member, telling him that Italy no longer feels like home and that he is in love with his boss's wife, feeling that they could truly communicate.
 His uncle makes it clear he has to move on or kill his boss.
-In the season 4 penultimate episode "Eloise", Furio witnesses Tony's infidelity firsthand on a night out at a casino.
+In the Season 4 penultimate episode "Eloise", Furio witnesses Tony's infidelity firsthand on a night out at a casino.
 A helicopter has been arranged to take them home and while Tony is urinating on the tarmac, Furio suddenly grabs him by his jacket and contemplates pushing Tony into the rear rotor blades of the helicopter.
 "What the fuck you doin'?!" exclaims Tony in a very inebriated voice.
 Furio then pulls him away and plays it off by telling Tony "You were standing too close...".

-Furio, no longer able to bear the burden that the internal conflict is causing him (that of his feelings conflicting with his honor, as well as his respect for the "family" hierarchy), sells his house and moves back to Italy.
-Carmela is devastated, and eventually reveals her feelings for him in an argument with Tony, to which Tony replies "If certain people see him, he's a dead man".
-In season 5, it is said that Tony has men looking for him in Italy.
-However, it is never stated whether Furio has been found.
+Furio, no longer able to bear the burden that the internal conflict is causing him (that of his feelings conflicting with his honor, as well as his respect for the "family" hierarchy), abruptly sells his house and moves back to Italy.
+Carmela is devastated, and eventually reveals her feelings for him in an argument with Tony, to which Tony replies: "If certain people see him, he's a dead man".
+In Season 5, Tony claims to have people looking for him in Italy.
+Furio's fate is ultimately left unclear.